Wolff–Kishner reduction: Mechanism

 The mechanism of the Wolff–Kishner reduction has been studied by Szmant and coworkers.
 According to Szmant's research, the first step in this reaction is the formation of a hydrazone anion 1 by deprotonation of the terminal nitrogen by MOH.
 If semicarbazones are used as substrates, initial conversion into the corresponding hydrazone is followed by deprotonation.
 A range of mechanistic data suggests that the rate-determining step involves formation of a new carbon–hydrogen bond at the carbon terminal in the delocalized hydrazone anion.
 This proton capture takes place in a concerted fashion with a solvent-induced abstraction of the second proton at the nitrogen terminal.
 Szmant’s finding that this reaction is first order in both hydroxide ion and ketone hydrazone supports this mechanistic proposal.
 Several molecules of solvent have to be involved in this process in order to allow for a concerted process.
 A detailed Hammett analysis of aryl aldehydes, methyl aryl ketones and diaryl ketones showed a non-linear relationship which the authors attribute to the complexity of the rate-determining step.
 Mildly electron-withdrawing substituents favor carbon-hydrogen bond formation, but highly electron-withdrawing substituents will decrease the negative charge at the terminal nitrogen and in turn favor a bigger and harder solvation shell that will render breaking of the N-H bond more difficult.
 The exceptionally high negative entropy of activation values observed can be explained by the high degree of organization in the proposed transition state.

 It was furthermore found that the rate of the reaction depends on the concentration of the hydroxylic solvent and on the cation in the alkoxide catalyst.
 The presence of crown ether in the reaction medium can increase the reactivity of the hydrazone anion 1 by dissociating the ion pair and therefore enhance the reaction rate.

-The final step of the Wolff–Kishner reduction is the collapse of the diimide anion 2 in the presence of a proton source to give the hydrocarbon via loss of dinitrogen to afford an alkyl anion 3, which undergoes rapid and irreversible acid-base reaction with solvent to give the alkane.
+The final step of the Wolff–Kishner reduction is the collapse of the dimide anion 2 in the presence of a proton source to give the hydrocarbon via loss of dinitrogen to afford an alkyl anion 3, which undergoes rapid and irreversible acid-base reaction with solvent to give the alkane.
 Evidence for this high-energy intermediate was obtained by Taber via intramolecular trapping.
 The stereochemical outcome of this experiment was more consistent with an alkyl anion intermediate than the alternative possibility of an alkyl radical.
 The overall driving force of the reaction is the evolution of nitrogen gas from the reaction mixture.